Wellbeing, inclusion, diversity and equality (WIDE)

 The School has been engaged for several years with improving its working practices to promote equality and inclusivity.
 Examples of good practice include promotion of flexible working, a mentoring scheme, mandatory unconscious bias training for those involved in recruitment, and support for promotions.
 These practices are of benefit to all, and do not seek to target specific demographics.

-Please contact either of us for any further information and advice on Equality and Diversity in the School.
+Please contact Christopher Scott for any further information and advice on equality and diversity in the School.

-The School of Mathematical and Physical Sciences (as it was then) was awarded an Athena SWAN Silver award in 2010, renewed in 2014, in recognition of its good employment practices in relation to women working in science, engineering and technology (SET).
+The School of Mathematical and Physical Sciences (as it was then) was awarded an Athena SWAN Silver award in 2010, renewed in 2014 and again in November 2017, in recognition of its good employment practices in relation to women working in science, engineering and technology (SET).
 Find out more information, and read about out our School Athena SWAN action plan.

 The University is a Stonewall Diversity Champion and is participating in Stonewall's 2015 Workplace Equality Index.